jhardenberg/rbsolve/README.md

 ## Tools ##

 The subdirectory 'tools' contains some useful tools.
+In order to compile them you will need to copy them to the same source directory as the rest of the code.
 The command alone gives a short explanation on its usage.
 Below a short list with some examples:

 _prof_ : extracts vertical temperature profiles and save it in a file (*.prf).